madhukar01/grofers_order_assignment/README.md

     - 50 orders of 1kg weight each

 ### Other assumptions for order assignment
-- Maximum of 1 truck, 2 scooters and 3 bikes can be used in a slot (when they are all available)
+- Maximum of 1 truck, 2 scooters and 3 bikes can be used in a slot *(when they are all available)*
-- Vehicles will not take trips to deliver orders
+- Vehicles will not make trips to deliver orders